drshika/drshika.github.io/_posts/2021-04-02-Notation-in-LaTeX.md

 \\ \text{or this is another line}
 $$

-Also in LaTeX math mode, characters are spaced as if they were part of a single word, regardless of the actual amount of times you space in between.
+Also, in LaTeX math mode, characters are spaced as if they were part of a single word, regardless of the number of times you space in between.
 You can use `~` or `\space` to create a space between two expressions.

-The above is enough to start writing notation for dance compositions, however, for music compositions we require more notation.
-Thankfully this can also be done with KaTeX/LaTeX.
+The above is enough to start writing notation for dance compositions; however, we require more notation for music compositions.
+Thankfully, this can also be done with KaTeX/LaTeX.

-1. Komal/Flat Notes: use `\underline{}` to designate notes that are flat.
+1. Komal/Flat Notes: use `\underline{}` to designate flat notes.
 Here is Thaat Bhairav Aroh to demonstrate the formatting.
    ```latex
    \text{Bhairav Aroh: }sa ~ \underline{re} ~ ga ~ ma ~ pa ~ \underline{dha} ~ ni ~ sa
    ```